Have you been told you may have a larger than average baby? One of the leading concerns with carrying a macrosomic baby is shoulder dystocia.

 - There is a vacuum or forceps assisted operative vaginal delivery

 As mentioned above, most of the time shoulder dystocia is unable to be predicted.
-However, a provider may offer an early induction if an ultrasound showed a “big baby,” or if the birthing person has diabetes.
+However, a provider may offer an early induction if an ultrasound showed a “big baby,” if the birthing person has diabetes, or for VBAC with gestational diabetes.

 It is important to note that even if these are suspected or are present, an early induction does not guarantee the elimination of the risk of shoulder dystocia.